-- Flows and volumes should be restricted to the Greenfield QBar less 20% for any site using the most appropriate form of calculation agreed with the LLFA.
-This is required for both new and redeveloped sites. - · Assessment for runoff should include allowance for climate change effects. - Green infrastructure should be considered as part of the mitigation measures for surface water runoff from potential development.
-This infrastructure should be used to help improve the quality of water received by the Hall Brook to help its current 'Poor' WFD status.
-Consideration should also be given to using Flood Zones 2 and 3 as public open space. - It is important to ensure that any new connections to sewer systems or watercourses do not have a detrimental impact to third party lands downstream.
-Any connection should be approved with the consent from the relevant flood risk management authority. - On-site attenuation schemes would need to be tested against the hydrographs of the Pickford Brook and its tributary to ensure flows are not exacerbated downstream within the catchment. - All developments need to utilise water harvesting techniques to reduce the use of fresh water within a development and reduce the discharge volumes from the site.
-This must be implemented unless evidence can be provided that it is unsuitable. - Groundwater levels should be considered when developing or redeveloping areas of potential development sites.
-Development should not cause or increase groundwater flood risk. - If required an intrusive ground investigation report should be provided to establish depth and type of strata, including percolation results in accordance with BRE 365 as well as the presence and risk with migrant contaminants. - · Safe access and egress will need to be demonstrated. - · Consultation with the Local Authority and the Environment Agency should be undertaken at an early stage.
+• Consider opportunities for removing structures/opening up culverts on the Hall Brook in the east of the site where they are currently causing the Hall Brook to back up.

+• Flows and volumes should be restricted to the Greenfield QBar less 20% for any site using the most appropriate form of calculation agreed with the LLFA.
+This is required for both new and redeveloped sites.

+Assessment for runoff should include allowance for climate change effects.

+• Green infrastructure should be considered as part of the mitigation measures for surface water runoff from potential development.
+Consider using Flood Zones 2 and 3 as public open space.

+• It is important to ensure that any new connections to sewer systems or watercourses do not have a detrimental impact to third party lands downstream.
+Any connection should be approved with the consent from the relevant flood risk management authority.

+• On-site attenuation schemes would need to be tested against the hydrographs of the Hall Brook to ensure flows are not exacerbated downstream within the catchment.

+• All developments need to utilise water harvesting techniques to reduce the use of fresh water within a development and reduce the discharge volumes from the site.
+This must be implemented unless evidence can be provided that it is unsuitable.

+• Groundwater levels should be considered when developing or redeveloping areas of potential development sites.
+Development should not cause or increase groundwater flood risk.

+• If required an intrusive ground investigation report should be provided to establish depth and type of strata, including percolation results in accordance with BRE 365 as well as the presence and risk with migrant contaminants.

+· Safe access and egress will need to be demonstrated.

+· Consultation with the Local Authority and the Environment Agency should be undertaken at an early stage.